With Spreadsheet.com's native automations, you can quickly and easily automate repetitive work and integrate with other popular work tools.

 Only Managers and Editors in a workbook can see or add automations.
 Automations are not private to one user but can be seen and edited by every manager or editor in a workbook.

 How to Create a New Automation

-To create an automation click the robot icon in the upper right corner of the workbook.
+To create an automation click the Automations button in the toolbar .

 This will open the Automations dialog, where you can browse through a library of automation recipes.
 Recipes are ready-to-use automation templates to help kickstart your workflow.